tazabatan/interlude/README.md

 The script simply `docker exec`s into the `supabase_db_interlude` container, so it requires Docker access (see below).

+## Profile photos

+Member profile photos use a Supabase Storage bucket named `profile-photos`.
+Create the bucket in Supabase Studio and allow `authenticated` uploads + public read access.
+The account settings page will upload to paths like `user-id/filename`.

 ## Docker permissions

 Most project scripts (smoke, seeding, etc.) talk directly to `supabase_db_interlude` via `docker exec`.
 If you hit `permission denied while trying to connect to the Docker daemon socket`, either run the command with `sudo` or add your user to the Docker group so you can access `/Users/<you>/.docker/run/docker.sock` without elevation.